lily-n20/lily-n20/README.md

 My name is Lily 🌱

 * I am a Computer Science student at the University of Rhode Island! 🌊
-* An old soul passionate about technology for people :)
+* An old soul passionate about technology and the future for people :)

 So happy to have you here 😊